 Platelets and fresh frozen plasma.

-At least 10 units of type "O" blood, three of which shall be "O negative."

-The trauma center shall have written protocols available ensuring that trauma patients receive priority over routine laboratory tests.
+The trauma center shall have written protocols available ensuring that injured patients receive priority over routine laboratory tests.

-Staffing Requirements -- A laboratory technician shall be available in-hospital 24 hours per day to conduct laboratory studies for trauma alert patients.
+Staffing Requirements -- A laboratory technician shall be available in-hospital 24 hours per day to conduct laboratory studies for injuredpatients.

 STANDARD XI -- ACUTE HEMODIALYSIS CAPABILITY

-Acute hemodialysis capability shall be available for trauma patients 24 hours a day.
+All trauma centers must have renal replacement therapy services available to support patients with acute renal failure 24 hours a day.

 STANDARD XII -- RADIOLOGICAL SERVICES

+In level one in two trauma centers, the following services must be available 24 hours per day and be accessible for patient care within the time interval specified (the time interval refers to the time between the initial request and the initiation of the test/procedure.
+This does not mean that every test must be completed within the interval specified):

+Conventional radiography

+15 minutes

+Computed tomography (CT)

+15 minutes

+Point-of-care ultrasound

+15 minutes

+Interventional radiologic procedures

+1 hour

+Magnetic Resonance Imaging (MRI)

+2 hours

+Level I and two trauma centers must have a mechanism to remotely view radiographic images from referring hospitals within their catchment area.
+(Viewing mechanisms may include email, a phone app, a Picture Archiving and Communications System (PACS), etc.)

+In all trauma centers, documentation of the final interpretation of CT scans must occur no later than 12 hours after completion of the scan

 Service Capabilities -- The following radiological service capabilities for trauma alert patients shall be available in-hospital 24 hours per day:

+In all trauma centers, a radiologist must have access to patient images and be available for imaging interpretation, in person or by phone, within 30 minutes of request

 Angiography (of all types) with a maximum response time until the start of the procedure of 60 minutes.